sobhikadi/sobhikadi/README.md

 # Hello there 👋 This is Sobhi Kadi.

-Fullstack webdeveloper and love to code. ambitious, social and would love to travel the world.
+A full stack software engineer passionate about coding with proficiency in a variety of programming languages and frameworks.
+Strong problem-solving skills, team collaboration, and excellent communication abilities acquired through diverse work and life  experience.
+Ambitious and eager to learn, I'm seeking opportunities to leverage my technical skills to contribute to a dynamic software development team.

-🌱 I’m currently a student at Hack Your Future.
+🌱 I’m currently a student at Fontys Hogeschool.

 🔭 I’m currently working on my dream of being a software developer.